Nexosis/samples-rb/readme.md

 The results above come from running an impact analysis on the transactions column of the Location C sample dataset from 5/1/2016-5/10/2016.
 - **pValue**: Statistical value used to determine the significance of the impact.
 A small p-value indicates strong evidence of impact, whereas a p-value approaching 0.5 indicates weak evidence of impact.
 In the example above we have a ambiguous result - which is reasonable given that no known event actually occurred on the dates provided.
 - **absoluteEffect**: Total absolute effect of the event on the dataset.
 Answers the question, "How much did this event affect my dataset?"
 During the 10 days of this example impact run, transactions were postively impacted by a 446 transaction increase.
 This is a relatively strong impact - but again with an ambiguous meaning given the p-value.
-- **relativeEffect**: Percentage effect of the event on the dataset.
+- **relativeEffect**: Percentage impact of the event on the dataset.
 Answers the question, "By what percentage did this event affect my dataset?".
 While closely related to the absolute effect, this is a percentage of the mean of all predictions created during an iterative process - not the strict percentage of the absolute against observed or predicted totals within the impact time slice.

 Developer Notes
 ---